KarinkinK/personal_projects/README.md

 Testing analytical hypotheses and the effectiveness of the work of employees.

 2 part.
 Work with API VK.
 Analytics of posts in the Skillbox public, recommendations for marketers and content managers.

+Coursework ML.

+The problem of predicting the churn of customers of a telecommunications company.
+EDA аnalysis, analysis of metrics of basic algorithms and stacking.